Review & Rating

 The Premium Appliances website is well designed with intuitive navigation based on the traditional drop-down menu format.
 Information about Cosmo faucets is fairly complete.
 The site lists the faucets' base material (brass or stainless steel), finish (chrome or brushed nickel), flow rate (1.5 gallons per minute), and other important metrics.

 Descriptions are not always consistent, however.
-For example, on the Amazon site, Cosmo describes its COS-KF501C Pull-Down Kitchen faucet as chrome plated stainless steel.
-On the the company's proprietary web sites, it is identified as a chrome plated brass faucet.
+For example, on the Amazon site, Cosmo describes its COS-KF501C Pull-Down Kitchen faucet as chrome-plated stainless steel.
+On the company's proprietary websites, it is identified as a chrome-plated brass faucet.

 The "Additional Information" tab does not link to much of any additional information.
 This is where we would expect to see links to downloadable .pdf specification sheets, parts diagrams, dimensioned drawings and installation instructions.
 Cosmo provides none of these.